pingcap/docs-cn/migrate-aurora-to-tidb.md

 If you need to enable TLS in the TiDB cluster, refer to [TiDB Lightning Configuration](/tidb-lightning/tidb-lightning-configuration.md).

-### Step 4.
-Import full data to TiDB
+#### 2.3 Import full data to TiDB

-1. Create the tables in the target database using TiDB Lightning:

-    {{< copyable "shell-regular" >}}
+1. Use TiDB Lightning to import data from an Amazon Aurora snapshot to TiDB.

     ```shell
-    tiup tidb-lightning -config tidb-lightning.toml -d 's3://my-bucket/schema-backup'
-    ```

-2. Start the import by running `tidb-lightning`.
-If you launch the program directly in the command line, the process might exit unexpectedly after receiving a SIGHUP signal.
-In this case, it is recommended to run the program using a `nohup` or `screen` tool.
-For example:

-    Pass the SecretKey and AccessKey that have access to the S3 storage path as environment variables to the Dumpling node.
-You can also read the credentials from `~/.aws/credentials`.

-    {{< copyable "shell-regular" >}}

-    ```shell
     export AWS_ACCESS_KEY_ID=${access_key}
     export AWS_SECRET_ACCESS_KEY=${secret_key}
-    nohup tiup tidb-lightning -config tidb-lightning.toml > nohup.out 2>&1 &
+    nohup tiup tidb-lightning -config tidb-lightning-data.toml > nohup.out 2>&1 &
     ```

-3. After the import starts, you can check the progress of the import by either of the following methods:
+2. After the import starts, you can check the progress of the import by either of the following methods:

     - `grep` the keyword `progress` in the log.
 The progress is updated every 5 minutes by default.
     - Check progress in [the monitoring dashboard](/tidb-lightning/monitor-tidb-lightning.md).
     - Check progress in [the TiDB Lightning web interface](/tidb-lightning/tidb-lightning-web-interface.md).

-4. After TiDB Lightning completes the import, it exits automatically.
+3. After TiDB Lightning completes the import, it exits automatically.
 Check whether `tidb-lightning.log` contains `the whole procedure completed` in the last lines.
 If yes, the import is successful.
 If no, the import encounters an error.
 Address the error as instructed in the error message.

 > **Note:**
 >